LazyCyborg/TMS-EEG_preproc/README.md

 # TMS-EEG Analysis Pipeline Setup

-This repository contains a pipeline for analyzing TMS-EEG data using MNE-Python.
+This repository contains some code which is an attempt at analyzing TMS-EEG data using MNE-Python.

 ## Prerequisites